Sheryl96/DjangoBasicsEnglish/README.md

 Research fields: Any
 Source: GitHub repo and Google

-^ This tutorial is mostly a translation of the existing Django-in-Bengali^
+*This tutorial is mostly a translation of the existing Django-in-Bengali*